The Git Commit History

 pattern.
 A path may be specified as the last argument, sometimes

-, limiting commits to those that
+preceded by two dashes --, limiting commits to those that

 modified that file.